LoopKit/loopdocs/docs/browser/intro-summary.md

     * There is a reference pattern for each SECRET: replace that with your SECRET or you can add your secret below the pattern to give yourself confidence you got the correct item
 4. In addition to the <code>Secrets</code>, this template has places for other pieces of information you may find handy to save in the same file
 5. At the very beginning is a place to indicate the last day you updated the file
-6. If you use Loop's remote commands, you will need the APNS_KEY and APNS_KEY_ID, which are included at the bottom of this template.
+6. If you use Loop's remote commands, you will need the APNS_KEY and APNS_KEY_ID, which are included at the bottom of this template

 ``` { .bash .copy title="Template to use for Secrets" }
 MySecretsReferenceFile.txt